-As of June 30, 2005, we had \$3.6 billion of outstanding indebtedness on a consolidated basis.
-As of June 30, 2005, approximately \$1.3 billion principal amount of this debt must be paid through 2006, excluding principal repayments of approximately \$85 million on transition bonds.
+As of September 30, 2005, we had \$3.5 billion of outstanding indebtedness on a consolidated basis.
+As of September 30, 2005, approximately \$1.3 billion principal amount of this debt must be paid through 2006, excluding principal repayments of approximately \$54 million on transition bonds.
 The success of our future financing efforts may depend, at least in part, on:

-- the timing and amount of our recovery of the true-up components; - general economic and capital market conditions; - credit availability from financial institutions and other lenders; - investor confidence in us and the market in which we operate; - maintenance of acceptable credit ratings by us and CenterPoint Energy; - market expectations regarding our future earnings and probable cash flows; - market perceptions of our ability to access capital markets on reasonable terms; - our exposure to RRI as our customer and in connection with its indemnification obligations arising in connection with its separation from CenterPoint Energy; - provisions of relevant tax and securities laws; and - our ability to obtain approval of specific financing transactions under the 1935 Act prior to the effective date of the repeal of the 1935 Act.
+- the timing and amount of our recovery of the true-up components; - general economic and capital market conditions; - credit availability from financial institutions and other lenders; - investor confidence in us and the market in which we operate; - maintenance of acceptable credit ratings by us and CenterPoint Energy; - market expectations regarding our future earnings and probable cash flows: - market perceptions of our ability to access capital markets on reasonable terms; - our exposure to RRI as our customer and in connection with its indemnification obligations arising in connection with its separation from CenterPoint Energy; - provisions of relevant tax and securities laws; and - our ability to obtain approval of specific financing transactions under the 1935 Act prior to the effective date of the repeal of the 1935 Act.

-As of June 30, 2005, we had \$3.3 billion principal amount of general mortgage bonds outstanding and \$253 million of first mortgage bonds outstanding.
+As of September 30, 2005, we had \$3.3 billion principal amount of general mortgage bonds outstanding and \$253 million of first mortgage bonds outstanding.
 We may issue additional general mortgage bonds on the basis of retired bonds, 70% of property additions or cash deposited with the trustee.
-Although approximately \$600 million of additional first mortgage bonds and general mortgage bonds could be issued on the basis of retired bonds and 70% of property additions as of June 30, 2005, we have agreed under the \$1.3 billion collateralized term loan maturing in November 2005 to not issue, subject to certain exceptions, more than \$200 million of any incremental secured or unsecured debt.
-In additional first mortgage bonds.
+Although approximately \$650 million of additional first mortgage bonds and general mortgage bonds could be issued on the basis of retired bonds and 70% of property additions as of September 30, 2005, we have agreed under the \$1.3 billion collateralized term loan maturing in November 2005 to not issue, subject to certain exceptions, more than \$200 million of any incremental secured or unsecured debt.
+In addition, we are contractually prohibited, subject to certain exceptions, from issuing additional first mortgage bonds.
 Our \$1.3 billion credit facility requires that proceeds from the issuance of transition bonds and certain new net indebtedness for borrowed money we issue in excess of \$200 million be used to repay borrowings under such facility.